pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 * We're developers at a conference.. duh
 * Current state of technology
-* We have seen a surge in organisations wanting to digitize
+* We have seen a surge in organizations wanting to digitize

 ^
 Why are we talking about this?
 (2 mins)